-- Human factors, such as failure to follow safe entry/exit procedures, tiredness, lack of attention and focus, etc. - Ineffective instruction, information, and training on how to safely enter/exit a vehicle. - Environmental conditions, such as icy or wet conditions and strong winds. - Poor vehicle design, including surfaces with inferior slip resistance and lack of proper access points. - Inadequate vehicle maintenance, including poorly maintained steps, grab handles/rails, deck plates, ladders, surfaces, catwalks, etc. - Insufficient and/or poorly positioned lighting. - Inappropriate footwear for the weather and the work.
+- Human factors, such as failure to follow safe entry/egress procedures, tiredness, lack of attention and focus, etc. - Ineffective instruction, information and training on how to safely enter/exit a vehicle. - Environmental conditions, such as icy or wet conditions and strong winds. - Poor vehicle design, including surfaces with no or not enough slip resistance and poorly designed or lack of proper access. - Inadequate vehicle maintenance, including poorly maintained steps, grab handles/rails, deck plates, ladders, surfaces, catwalks, etc. - · Insufficient and/or poorly positioned lighting. - Inappropriate footwear for the weather and the work.